ScottLindley/maze/README.md

 #### Build a graph

-Build an graph using agencency matrix.
+Build n graph using adjacency matrix.
 It's built using a recursive depth first search algorithm that links neighboring nodes as it decends.
 But where to place the nodes?
 At first thought we could place one at each point along the path.
 But that seems a little unecessary.
 Why create and link a bunch of nodes down a straight corridor?
 We really want to create nodes at _decision_ points.
-These places where the algorithm has to decide which path to take are critical.
+The points at which the algorithm has to decide which path to take are critical.
 So they become nodes in our graph.
 Those point are marked below in red.

 ![Decisions](./readme_assets/decisions.png "Decisions")

-There is one other case where I decided to create nodes.
-That is where we aren't making a decision, but rather rounding a corner.
+The one other case where I decided to create nodes is where we aren't making a decision per say, but rather rounding a corner.
 Why?
-It makes it much much easier to draw the path at the end if each stroke is a straight line between nodes.
+It makes it much, much easier to draw the path at the end if each stroke is a straight line between nodes.
 This increases the memory overhead of the program, but we still get to omit many of the points in our graph.
-All these corner points are marked in red below.
+All the corner points are marked in red below.

 ![Corners](./readme_assets/corners.png "Corners")